Stuwert/blog/src/posts/being-visible.md

 When we mention upward visibility, the career benefits are obvious, better opportunities for advancement and more interesting problems to solve.
 The value of downward visibility isn’t clear because the consequences aren’t obvious.
 If the people who you lead don’t know what you’re doing for them, there is no career cost to you.
 There might be an efficiency cost to the team, but it’s unlikely to immediately have an impact one way or another.

 I’ve had a decent number of conversations with coworkers from past tech jobs who ask questions like “What does X director even do”.
 These discussions have made me notice how as we move up the leadership chain, we lose sight of making our behavior visible to a different set of concerns, the other ICs who live within the system.

+### A Hypothetical Situation

+Let’s say I, as a staff engineer, work on a team struggling to deliver a particular project.
+I have a few options.
+I can:

+1. Note that there’s an issue, but stay out of resolution determination with the team
+2. Communicate resolution steps to the team, but not take part in resolving the failures
+3. Communicate with the team and take an active role in making the project a success

+In various points each of these outcomes could be **the exactly right thing to do for the team**, it’s also possible that #1 could be a complete copout that sells the team short for my failings.
+It’s also possible that #3 could mean I end up overshadowing the team.
+Maybe we feel great that we launched, but there’s resentment that now people outside the team see the project as mine instead of the team’s or the other project leads.

+From my perspective, good leadership requires a constant sort of vigilance in terms of reflection and understanding of my behavior.
+Even **asking for feedback from the people impacted** won’t necessarily be a good barometer.
+People could be happy I jumped in and fail to see the negative externality I just caused on their career.
+Or, people could be unhappy I didn’t jump in, but fail to see the way the career growth and positive feedback they got for their response to the challenge improved their careers.

+**Note: This isn’t to say that you shouldn’t ask for feedback.
+It’s to say that the feedback is non-determinative in a way that it’s not in other roles.**

+This is the exciting and terrifying thing about staff+ roles.
+You are fully in charge, and can exceed or fall back to the level you feel comfortable.
+The constraints can be less about practical outcomes so much as they are about your ability to tell a good story and your desire to see impact.

+It’s hard to manage this visibility, and this challenge as a thoughtful tech leader (which I aspire to be, though I suspect I fail at quite regularly).
+We value the contributions of our team members, we view them as our equals, and we don’t want to put ourselves above them.
+The difference between being open and transparent and flaying your emotions out at the people whose careers you impact can feel awfully thin.

 ### Being Visible to the People You Lead